-Our research programme reflects our research ambitions for 2019, but we are always interested to discuss new ideas for working together with like-minded organisations.
+Our programme reflects our ambitions for 2021, but we are always happy to discuss new ideas for working together with partners.

-Cities are where the national economy happens.
-Every year, our work provides unrivaled insight into how city economies in the UK work and what needs to be done to help cities up and down the country achieve their economic potential – and 2019 will be no exception.
+Every year, our work provides unrivalled insight into how cities and large towns across the UK work and what needs to be done to help them achieve their potential.

 Our recent research has explored how high streets relate to the city economy as a whole, and how policy should respond.Read more